axelarnetwork/axelar-contract-deployments/sui/README.md

 Deploy the gateway package:

+> `Utils` and `VersionControl` contracts need to be deployed before AxelarGateway contract.
+Run the following commands to deploy both contracts:
+>
-> Run `node sui/deploy-contract.js deploy Utils` before deploying the gateway package.
+> -   `node sui/deploy-contract.js deploy Utils` .
+> -   `node sui/deploy-contract.js deploy VersionControl`.

 -   By querying the signer set from the Amplifier contract (this only works if Amplifier contracts have been setup):